 5. Meticulously document your employee performance appraisal sessions

 Important decisions about who to promote, which salaries to raise, but also who to terminate are based on performance management information.
 Performance appraisal meetings should, therefore, be meticulously documented.
-Performance data should be assessed and reported in a standardized way across the organization and stored in a central database.
+Performance data should be assessed and reported in a standardized way across the organization and stored in a central database, for instance in a Talent Management System.
 This is also important when you switch to more continuous feedback.

 A 2016 paper from the NeuroLeadership Institute found that 91% of companies that have adopted continuous performance management report better data for people decisions.
 These companies also report making major progress in removing bias in promotion and advancement.

 A job performance evaluation form usually has several elements.
 On top, the name of the appraisee is listed with their employee ID and the appraisal date, together with the name of the appraiser/direct manager, and appraisal period.

 Next, there is usually a performance section, followed by a behavior section.
 In the performance section, the manager can rate the employee on different elements.
 These can be competencies or a simpler job performance scale.
 Both serve to assess the performance of the employee in their current role.

 In the behavioral section, the employee can be rated about going the extra mile.
 This includes ratings about the quality of teamwork, altruism, and commitment to the organization.